abedjeti/ADS-NewsArticles/README.md

 date separated by a space.
 A local output file path should be given as an argument in the .jsonld format.

-An example of how NewsArticleScraper can be be called is given in the class AppExample.java.
+An example of how NewsArticleScraper can be be called is given in the class DatasetGenerationExample.java, whereas the FileManager usage is demonstrated in ArticleDataManagementExample.java.

 The settings for the news publisher can be set though the NewsSourceDataModel by extending or initializing it.
 Two examples have been given in domain.news.sources.
 They contain the